sjcode236/fin/detail/earnings-data.md

 from ycharts.com  find the free cash flow of  TSLA from Macrotrends.com  find the free cash flow of  TSLA from gurufocus.com  find the free cash flow of  TSLA

+what is number of outstanding shares for last 10 years for cof ; is there any share buyback last 10 years what is number of outstanding shares  for last 10 years for META

+list 15 companies with YoY EPS Growth(%) more than 30 for last 4 quarters earning reports
 ```

 📘 Free cash flow   sites